České Budějovice: Venues

 České Budějovice is the site of many sports facilities and national stadiums, including the football Stadion Střelecký ostrov, the ice-hockey Budvar Arena and the Athletic Stadium Sokol.

 The Swimming Stadium České Budějovice features a 50-metre indoor pool, a diving pool, saunas, an outdoor swimming pool and a children's pool.
-After the modernization in 1998 a covered water slide was added and after the modernization in 2017 a new whirlpool.
+The swimming stadium is among the most architecturally significant sports buildings in the country and has been protected as a cultural monument since 2017.

 Motorcycle speedway was a prominent sport in the city from 18 September 1956 until 1 July 1973.
 The speedway stadium on the Dlouhá louka, off Na Sádkách, opened in September 1955 and had a capacity of 30,000 spectators.
-The track was a 485 metre (530 yard) oval and a team representing the city participated in the inaugural Czechoslovak Team Speedway Championship in 1956.
+The track was a 485-metre (530 yard) oval and a team representing the city participated in the inaugural Czechoslovak Team Speedway Championship in 1956.